Rory-Mac/Chess-Sim/miscellaneous/board_games/chess/README.md

 between connected devices on a distributed system with IPC-based calls on the host machine.
 Deployment could be easily achieved by running the player directory on a headless cloud server, and replacing hard-coded loopback addresses with the actual IP address of the runtime device.
-As a hobby project, Chess-Sim does not require implementation of less trivial distributed design features, such as the pipelining involved in displaying viewer and impression counts live, thus the system is easily scalable for increased user-base.
+As a hobby project, Chess-Sim does not require implementation of less trivial distributed design features, such as the pipelining involved in live display of viewer and impression count, thus the system is easily scalable for an increased user-base by simply adding centralised servers with load-balancers.